28 Best DIY Raised Bed Garden Ideas & Designs

 * Some resources in article are affiliate links.
 Full disclosure here .

-This book Lasagna Gardening: A New Layering System for Bountiful Gardens: No Digging, No Tilling talks about a great method to build soil using readily available materials, without too much hard work!
+This book Lasagna Gardening: A New Layering System for Bountiful Gardens: No Digging, No Tilling talks about a great method to build good soil using readily available materials, such as kitchen scraps, cardboard, mulch, yard trimmings etc, without too much hard work!

-A simple construction of raised bed using 4×4 posts.
-Cedar and redwood are naturally rot resistant, which would be great choices here. ( Image: Vegetable Gardener )
+A simple construction of wood raised bed using 4×4 posts and 2×6 boards.
+Cedar and redwood are naturally rot-resistant, and great lumber choices for years of gardening. ( Image: Vegetable Gardener )

-I am always excited to discover new raise bed designs and ideas!
+I am always excited to discover new & inexpensive raised garden bed ideas and designs!
 Theses fabric planters are so easy to install and you can have a raised bed garden without any building skills!
 You can also find many size fabric pots from 1 gallon to 30 gallon!
 Below is a video by High Caliper Growing to see it in action!

-This raised bed is made of 2×6 boards and 2×2 braces.
+This raised bed is made of 2×6 planks and 2×2 braces.
 The braces are optional supports that prevent the boards from warping or twisting.( Image: BHG )

 A raised bed with a greenhouse tunnel on top!
 Love the addition of PVC pipes held upright to the inside of the bed with steel tube straps like these.
 A hoop house can be created using smaller diameter PVC or wires. ( Image: Sunset)

-Building the raised bed to a counter height of 36″ will make it so much easier to garden for people who have physical discomfort such as back or knee pains.
+Building the raised bed to a counter height of 36″ will make it so much easier to garden for seniors, and people who have physical discomfort in their back or knees.